dpn-admin/dpn-docs/Glossary.md

 ##Recovery: (See ‘Restoration’
 and ‘Administrative Restoration.’)

-<span class="c0 c20">In the DPN context, recovery applies to two
+- In the DPN context, recovery applies to two
 contexts:

-1.  <span class="c20 c0">an Ingest Node loses a copy of its own content, or determines that it is partially or fully corrupt.
+1.  an Ingest Node loses a copy of its own content, or determines that it is partially or fully corrupt.
-2.  <span class="c0 c24">a Replication Node loses its copy of content held for an Ingest Node, or determines that it is partially of fully corrupt.
+2.  a Replication Node loses its copy of content held for an Ingest Node, or determines that it is partially of fully corrupt.

+##Registry:
-##Registry: DPN will maintain
+- DPN will maintain
 a registry of replicated content to allow management of Digital Objects in the DPN network.
 It will track the identity, source, location of copies, previous version, legal agreements, and fixity of content in DPN.

+##Replicating Node:
-##Replicating Node: DPN will
+- DPN will
 replicate the content from the Ingest Node (see above) to other DPN Nodes, known as Replicating Nodes.
 Content in Replicating Nodes will be held “dark”, and inaccessible except for preservation actions.

+##Restoration:
-##Restoration: The act of
+- The act of
 returning content to the depositor.

-##Rights Bag: Contains
+##Rights Bag:
+- Contains
 information, provided by the depositor, intended to document and assist interpretation of rights associated with objects in a content bag.